astorfi/Large-Scale-AI-Blueprint/README.md

 #### 10.2 Identifying and Addressing Compute, Memory, and Network Bottlenecks

-In the journey to optimize AI systems, bottlenecks stand as critical hurdles that can significantly hinder efficiency and performance.
-These bottlenecks can manifest in various forms—compute, memory, and network—each requiring a strategic approach to identify and resolve.
+To optimize AI systems, various bottlenecks can significantly affect efficiency and performance.
+These bottlenecks can be in various forms such as compute, memory, and network.

 **Compute Bottlenecks:**

 Compute bottlenecks occur when the processing power of your system cannot keep up with the computational demands of your AI models.
 This is often the result of inefficient code or algorithms that require more processing power than available.

 - **Strategies for Resolution:**
   - **Parallel Computing:** Utilizing multiple cores or GPUs to distribute and process data simultaneously can dramatically reduce computation time.